phonometrica/phonometrica/docs/intro/install.rst

 Windows
 ~~~~~~~

-On Windows, Dolmen is provided as a self-contained installer file.
+On Windows, Phonometrica is provided as a self-contained installer file.
 Simply double-click on ‘dolmen\_setup.exe’ and follow the instructions.

-The procedure will install Dolmen in your ``Program Files`` directory
+The procedure will install Phonometrica in your ``Program Files`` directory
 and will create a shortcut in the start menu (and optionally on the
 desktop).

-If you wish to be able to open files in Praat from Dolmen, you will need
+If you wish to be able to open files in Praat from Phonometrica, you will need
-to install Praat in Dolmen’s installation directory, which should be
+to install Praat in Phonometrica’s installation directory, which should be
-either ``C:\Program Files (x86)\Dolmen2\Tools`` or
+either ``C:\Program Files (x86)\Phonometrica2\Tools`` or
-``C:\Program Files\Dolmen2\Tools``, depending on your system.
+``C:\Program Files\Phonometrica2\Tools``, depending on your system.
 Alternatively, you can modify Praat’s default path with the preference
 editor.